+Graphics

+Blaheta

+Project 2

+Due: 24 April 2017

-Project 2 Due: 20 April 2015 This is the basic assignment: model a scene with multiple objects including a sphere, a cylinder, and either another sphere or another cylinder, with multiple light sources and controls to adjust the locations of the objects, the light sources, and the shading model; plus some additional element of your own.
+This is the basic assignment: model a scene with multiple objects including a sphere, a cylinder, and either another sphere or another cylinder, with multiple light sources and controls to adjust the locations of the objects, the light sources, and the shading model; plus some additional element of your own.

 Now let's break down what that means and clarify the constraints.

 Elements The scene should include at least one sphere and at least one cylinder.
-The sphere will probably be based on the one we've been designing; the cylinder you'll have to write additional code for, but you can use the concept of recursive subdivision to make this relatively easy.
-The scene should also have either a second sphere or a second cylinder.
-Don't make a whole new buffer for the duplicate object; you should be able to update the uniforms and call drawArray again without re-binding the buffer, to get different visual results.
+The sphere will probably be based on the one we've been designing; the cylinder you'll have to write additional code for.
+The scene should also have either a second sphere or a second cylinder (and may have additional things, if you like).
+The duplicate object should not be generated from scratch; it should be built by applying a transform to some already-existing object.
+(Ideally, by creating some "reference" object, like the unit cube or the unit sphere or a unit cylinder or whatever, and then generating the in-world version of that object by multiplying the reference object by a transform.
+See scene-fixed for examples.)
 Movement of the objects in the scene should be controllable by the user.
 There should be some movement controls that move the scene objects en masse, and some movement controls that move only one of the scene objects, or moves them apart, or otherwise affects the scene objects differently.
-Lighting should have at least two light sources and be user-controllable.
+Lighting should have at least two light sources and at least one of them should be user-controllable in intensity and direction.
 Shading should follow the Phong lighting model, including ambient, diffuse, and specular components, with different objects having different shading properties; user controls should be able to switch between flat (constant) and smooth shading, and between per-vertex (Gouraud) and per-fragment (Phong) shading.
-The multiple objects represent a bit of a departure from our running example (and the book's), which you'll accomplish by a mixture of re-binding buffers and sending different uniform values to the shaders, between calls to drawTriangles.
+The multiple objects represent a bit of a departure from our main running example (and the book's), which you'll accomplish by a mixture of re-binding buffers and sending different uniform values to the shaders, between calls to drawTriangles.
 Many of the rubric items are available even without getting this working; the ones that require it as a prerequisite are marked.
-The additional element (Marmorstein would call this "glitter") should be something that uses some aspect of WebGL lighting/shading or buffers or attributes and variables that we haven't really talked about.
-Some options include attenuating light with distance from the light source, implementing different kinds of light sources, or reading a mesh from a data file; but feel free to be more creative.
+The additional element should be something that uses some aspect of WebGL lighting/shading or buffers or attributes and variables that we haven't really talked about.
+Some options include attenuating light with distance from the light source, implementing different kinds of light sources, or reading a mesh from a data list; but feel free to be more creative.
 Your addition shouldn't substantially interfere with the core functionalities described in the other paragraphs unless you talk to me about it first.
 Rubric The first twenty points (of 100) are for the very basics: do you include documentation that tells me where to go and what it does, and does your program successfully display a canvas that has something on it.
 The rest of the points are for the following items, at 5 points each: